 Emmylou Harris has been a force in the country music scene since her debut album Pieces of the Sky in 1975.
-She's won 14 Grammys across her career for hit songs "That Lovin' You Feelin' Again" "In My Dreams" and has collaborated on duets with some of the greatest names in the industry like Buck Owens, Gillian Welch, Willie Nelson, and "If I Needed You" with Don Williams.
+She's won 14 Grammys across her career for hit songs such as "That Lovin' You Feelin' Again" and "In My Dreams" and has collaborated on duets with some of the greatest names in the industry — Buck Owens, Gillian Welch, Willie Nelson, and Don Williams ("If I Needed You").

 The Country Music Hall of Fame inductee has some solid covers in her repertoire as well, including the Chuck Berry song "C'est La Vie (You Never Can Tell)" as well as multiple Americana and bluegrass hits.
 We've narrowed this list down to our top 10 favorite Emmylou Harris songs.

 1. "Sweet Dreams"